 Notice for expectant women and their families

-Midwives who are members of the midwifery union MERAS are going on strike for 12 hours from 9am on 14 February.
+Midwives who are members of the midwifery union MERAS are going on strike twice a day for two hours between 22 November and 5 December.

 “The safety of women and babies is our top priority.
-At any time during the strikes there will be a midwife available,” Mrs Fisher says.
+Nelson and Wairau hospital maternity units, and the Motueka Maternity Unit, will remain open and operational during the strikes.
+At any time during the strikes there will be a midwife available,” Mrs Kiesanowski says.

 Women should come to their scheduled appointment unless they have been contacted to say their appointment is being postponed.

 Women can also contact charge midwife managers with any questions: